This post is all about low calorie Starbucks drinks.

 You just have to find a way to make your favorite Starbucks drink order healthier.
 There really are plenty of options to consider.
 So if you’re asking yourself, “What are healthy Starbucks drinks?” here are some tips for you to consider.

 7 Ways to Make Your Starbucks Drink Order Healthier

-- Know the Milk Options – Plant-based milk alternatives are going to have fewer calories than their dairy counterparts.
+- Know the Milk Options – Plant-based milk alternatives will have fewer calories than their dairy counterparts.
 Almond, soy, coconut, and oat milk are a few great options that you may substitute at Starbucks.
 Some are also Weight Watchers-friendly!
-Almondmik is the healthiest milk alternative.
+Almond milk is the healthiest milk alternative.
 Soy milk includes sweetener and flavoring so be mindful of that.
 Most drinks are made with 2% milk unless you specify.
-You could always opt for non-fat milk or skim milk if you prefer cow’s milk.
+You could always opt for nonfat milk or skim milk if you prefer cow’s milk.

 - Flavor Options – Most drinks can be customized with your choice of flavored syrups.
 The choices are vanilla, cinnamon dolce, hazelnut, toffee nut, caramel, honey blend, pineapple ginger, peppermint, liquid cane sugar, raspberry, chai, mocha, white mocha, brown sugar, Irish cream, dark caramel, and classic syrup.
 Many drink orders come with a standard 4 pumps.
 If you ask for 3 pumps instead, you’ll save 20 calories.
 Or ask for

 “half sweet” for two pumps.
 You won’t sacrifice flavor but you will save in calorie counts.
 Starbucks also offers two sugar-free syrup options – vanilla and cinnamon dolce which are calorie-free and have no added sugars.
 I usually ask for 2 pumps of sugar-free vanilla in most of my drinks.